Ashterism/ithaca/testhome.md

       <div class="section-flex">
         <div class="text">
           <h3>Our Philosophy</h3>
-          <p>We believe that sustainability should be practical and progress-focused — not just a reporting exercise.
-And that digital can create real, meaningful connections that extend beyond online.
-We bring strategy, systems thinking, and human insight together to deliver change that sticks.</p>
+          <p>We believe that by bringing strategy, systems thinking, and human insight together it is possible to deliver meaningful change that sticks.
+We believe that sustainability should be practical and progress-focused — not just a reporting exercise.
+And that digital can create real, meaningful connections that extend beyond online. </p>
           <div class="gap-md"></div>
           <h3>Demonstrable Delivery</h3>
           <ul>